 Why this research is valuable

-- Development of adaptable processing technologies that could sustainably and efficiently recover metallic fractions from minerals and wastes.
-An example would be biomining that has a huge opportunity to offer energy, cost effective and ecologically sensitive technology for mineral extraction.
+- Developing adaptable processing technologies that could sustainably and efficiently recover metallic fractions from minerals and wastes.
+For example, biomining has a huge opportunity to offer cost effective and ecologically sensitive technology for mineral extraction.

-- Understanding and development of technologies to mitigate the new climate and environmental related risks in mineral intensification from extraction to the end use of minerals and metals resulting from low carbon technologies.
-For example, development of carbon neutral mines by using mining wastes as carbon sink and technologies for the re-utilisation and management of mining wastes.
+- Understanding and development of technologies to mitigate the new climate and environment-related risks in mineral intensification, from extraction to the end use of minerals and metals in low carbon technologies.
+For example, development of carbon-neutral mines by using mining waste as a carbon sink, as well as technologies for re-utilisation and management of mining wastes.

-- Develop a framework for the industry requirements and new product specification to help build sovereign manufacturing and recycling technologies for energy sector in Australia
+- Developing a framework for industry requirements and new product specification to help build sovereign manufacturing and recycling technologies for the energy sector in Australia.

 Research Partner – Australian Nuclear Science and Technology (ANSTO)